-The Freedom Trail is sponsored by The Spirit of Adventure Council, in conjunction with the Boston Chamber of Commerce.
+The Freedom Trail Hike and Badge/Patch Program is sponsored by The Spirit of Adventure Council, in conjunction with the Boston Chamber of Commerce.

 About the Trail

-The Freedom Trail is a five mile hike through two and a half centuries of America's past in downtown Boston.
-It begins at the Boston Commons Visitor's booth on Tremont St. near the Park Street MBTA station which can be reached using the MBTA Red and Green lines.
+The Freedom Trail is a 2.5 mile hike through two and a half centuries of America's past in downtown Boston.
+It begins at the Boston Commons Information Center on Tremont St. near the Park Street MBTA station which can be reached using the MBTA Red and Green lines.
 The trail ends at the U.S.S.
 Constitution in Charlestown.

-This walking tour permits visitors to discover more than fifteen historical sites.
+This walking tour permits visitors to discover more than sixteen historical sites.
 The trail is marked by a red line painted on the sidewalk that will lead you from site to site.

 Note: You are not required to pay admission at sites to earn the trail awards.
 Also, on-street parking is hard to find in downtown Boston and parking lot prices can be expensive.
 We suggest using the MBTA as an alternative to driving into Boston.